 If a player, coach, FA &/or EFA, volunteer or parent is worried about concussion management either at their club or at another this concern should be raised with club officials or match officials at the time.
-Concerns should also be reported to the RFL Community Game Delivery Department at competitions @rfl.uk.com
+Concerns should also be reported to the RFL Community Game Delivery Department at competitions@rfl.co.uk or safeguarding@rfl.co.uk for cases relating to those under the age of 18 or vulnerable adults.
+Please provide as much information as possible to allow for thorough investigation to take place.